 - Ensure that early career experts (especially women) are single author on at least one article per year.

 - Promote gender diversity in senior management positions, aiming at 50% of board and manager positions are held by women and guaranteeing that at least 40% of such positions are held by women.

-The Wisconsin Project is proud to be part of this initiative, which will help augment its efforts to build networks, skills, visibility, and voice among women working in the nuclear policy and related fields.
+The Wisconsin Project is proud to be part of the GCNP initiative, which helps augment the organization’s efforts to build networks, skills, visibility, and voice among women working in the nuclear policy and related fields.
 In particular, Valerie’s pledges will ensure that the Wisconsin Project continues to build a diverse team committed to bringing forward women’s contributions in order to more effectively achieve the organization’s mission.